Ax0l0ti/1st-year/CS Notes/AI CM12001/Uniformed search.md

 Breadth-first search is *complete* assuming that there are a finite number of sets and it is also *optimal* if the path cost is non-decreasing function of node depth.
 For example: fixed costs.

 The Breadth-first search has a time complexity of $O(b^d)$.
 This is because the first layer of the tree has one node, the second will have b, the third will have $b^2$ and so on.
 It has a space complexity of $O(b^d)$.
-This is because the final layer of the tree will have the most nodes in memeory.
+This is because the final layer of the tree will have the most nodes in memory.

 ### Depth-first search
-In depth-first search, we always expolore the deepest node in the frontier first; the node that was most recently added to the frontier.
+In depth-first search, we always explore the deepest node in the frontier first; the node that was most recently added to the frontier.
 <iframe
 		border = 0
 		width=500
 		height = 300
 		src="https://s3-eu-west-1.amazonaws.com/engage-video-uk-transcoded/processed/f11a737c-9db6-46fe-8e7e-1411e21bba3f/3c604cdf0e91a48a2d7f85f8ebc7706130ca70dafda4198a6b68effa9d12d0d4/1080p.mp4"></iframe>

-Depth-first is *complete* assuming finate states however, it is *not optimal*.
+Depth-first is *complete* assuming finite states however, it is *not optimal*.

 Depth-first has the time complexity of $O(b^m)$ which is similar or worse than the breadth-first search.
 However it has a lower space complexity of $O(bm)$.
 This is because the search never needs to store many nodes.
 A depth-first search does not need to keep track of a node once it has explored all children.